google/zetasql/docs/string_functions.md

 uppercase and all other characters in lowercase.
 Non-alphabetic characters remain the same.

-`delimiters` is an optional string argument that is used to override the default set of characters used to separate words.
-If `delimiters` is not specified, it defaults to the following characters: \
+`delimiters` is an optional string argument that's used to override the default set of characters used to separate words.
+If `delimiters` isn't specified, it defaults to the following characters: \
 `<whitespace> [ ] ( ) { } / | \ < > ! ? @ " ^ # $ & ~ _ , . : ; * % + -`